Please ensure Javascript is enabled for purposes of website accessibility

 If you want to change the outcome of your cycle, you’ve got to change your methods.

-After joyfully watching so many marriages succeed and after somberly watching so many marriages fail, we’ve come up with 6 steps to fighting fair to help you stay on track as you work out your disagreements together:
+After joyfully watching so many marriages succeed and after somberly watching so many marriages fail, we’ve come up with 6-steps to fighting fair to help you stay on track as you work out your disagreements together:

 1. Swallow Your Pride